cadadr/configuration/Readme.markdown

 but I haven’t tested this yet, there may be some packages that are not available on Ubuntu, or whatever Ubuntu-based distro you’re using.

+After this, you might want to install documentation for the installed packages.
+There is a script for that:

+    # sh lib/install-doc-packages.sh

+This will inspect the dpkg database and find out all the relevant `-doc` packages, and install them.

 If you want to reproduce this setup on a Debian based OS, then it’s a bit more involved given there are some differing package names.
 You might want to go through the package list and find those